Work with your Department Chair or Program Director to:

 - Check planning calendars of future events for possible dates, to avoid conflicts:

-1. Middlebury's Calendar (which is accessible from Event Management site)
+1. Middlebury's Calendar (which is located on this page)

-2. Verify if lecturer is a Foreign National: If the lecturer is NOT a U.S. citizen, please contact Kathy Foley-Giorgio, ISSS, to determine if a J-1 visa will be necessary.
+2. Verify the lecturer's citizenship: If the lecturer is NOT a U.S. citizen, please contact International Student & Scholar Servies to determine whether a visa will be necessary.

 3. Confirm dates with speaker, then inform your Department Chair that dates are confirmed.